Sweet Potato Souffle

 • Vanilla Extract

-Top the sweet potato filling with the streusel, smoothing out into an even layer.
-Bake the streusel at 350 degrees for 45 minutes until the center is set and the topping is brown.
+• STEP 6 – Pour the topping on top of the sweet potato filling, smoothing out into an even layer.
+Bake the souffle at 350 degrees for 40-45 minutes until the filling is set and the topping is browned.

-Nope!
 If there’s a nut allergy, just leave out the nuts in the streusel topping.
-Nuts do add a delicious crunch to the topping, which pairs so nicely with the sweet and creamy filling.
-But just a brown sugar and butter streusel topping will be wonderful, too!
+Nuts do add a delicious crunch to the topping, which pairs nicely with the sweet and creamy filling.
+But just a brown sugar and butter streusel topping will be delicious as well.

-Can This Sweet Potato Casserole Be Made Ahead Of Time?
+Can This Side Dish Be Made Ahead Of Time?

-Just remove the souffle from the refrigerator 30 minutes before baking to let it come to room temperature.
-Bake per the instructions in the recipe card and you’re ready to serve!
+Remove the casserole dish from the refrigerator 30 minutes before baking to let it come to room temperature and then bake per the instructions in the recipe card.

-sweet potato souffle with fork bite on plate
+sweet potato souffle in white plate with fork

 What Is The Difference Between a Souffle and a Casserole?